BKokay/test-vault/1-projects/fuel-saver-app/Notes from Georg.md

 Finish setDriverStatus() in driverimpl

 !If there is any object that you want to maintain the insertion order, use a [[LinkedHashMap]] [[Java Map Interface]]

+08-83-24
+"Oh, and one more thing: You can create JSON objects and arrays by creating them by hand with the JSON lib I showed you, but that be a lot of work.
+For your API, you might want to have a look at [[Jackson]], which is an object mapper.
+You can use it to serialize Java objects to JSON (or XML) and deserialize JSON (or XML) to Java objects." [[Serialization]]
 ## Links: